 To activate, click the hyperlinked word clicking here below your user ID.

 The activation link will expire after five working days.
 If you activate too late, you’ll have to start over.

-- Only your user ID will be emailed to you.
-You’ll have to set your password on your own by clicking the activation link from the SSS (see next step).
+Take note that only your user ID will be emailed to you.
+You’ll have to set your password on your own by clicking the activation link from the SSS.

-3. Create your password.
+5. Create your password

-- Starts with an alphabet
+- It starts with an alphabet

 - No special characters (asterisk, exclamation point, percent, etc.)

 - It must be different from the user ID

 Enter your password and type it again in the following field to confirm it.

 6. Proceed to SSS Member Login